alxetd/devdocs/git/README.md

-git remote add upstream path/to/your/central/git/repo git remote git remote -v	Shows origin git fetch --prune	deleting the refs to the branches that don't exist on the remote git log --oneline git rebase -i HEAD~3	Interactive mode.
+git remote add upstream path/to/your/central/git/repo git remote git remote -v	Shows origin git fetch --prune	deleting the refs to the branches that dont exist on the remote git log --oneline git rebase -i HEAD~3	Interactive mode.
 Commit to replay onto.
 Pops up an editor with the rebase script. git rebase --continue